Future of AI

 Over the past several years, machine learning models trained on millions of medical images have become extraordinarily good at identifying patterns.
 These are not simple programs following a checklist.
 They are deep learning systems that have analyzed more scans than any radiologist could study in a lifetime.

-Google’s DeepMind developed an AI model that outperformed six out of seven radiologists in detecting breast cancer from mammograms.
-A Stanford University AI system demonstrated the ability to diagnose certain skin cancers with accuracy matching that of board-certified dermatologists.
-In China, an AI system at a major hospital read over 30,000 chest CT scans in a single day — a number that would take a team of human radiologists weeks to process.
+• In China, an AI system at a major hospital read over 30,000 chest CT scans in a single day—a volume that would take a human team weeks to process.

-The Numbers That Changed Everything
+📊 The Numbers That Changed Everything

 The numbers are compelling.
 But numbers are not the whole story.

-The Question Nobody Wants to Answer
+⚖️The Question Nobody Wants to Answer

 Here is where things get complicated.